CARC and RARC Values in PCC

 Enter CARC As You Manually Post Payments

 You will see CARC values on your EOBs and ERAs from most carriers.
-You can enter CARC values into the manual Post Insurance Payments (pip
+You can enter CARC values when you manually post or edit payments and adjustments.

 Do Not Post Other Carrier Codes in CARC Fields: If your insurance carrier uses a non-CARC system of coded messages, do not post them in the CARC column.
 CARC values are a national standard and do not match up with Georgia Medicaid message codes or other carrier codes.
 Instead, some PCC users use payment and adjustment types to indicate messages from carriers.